 If you’re the kind of Game of Thrones viewer who spent years wondering when it’d all come together, you might rank this one a bit higher.
-After all, it’s the episode where Tyrion Lannister meets Daenerys Targaryen, an event that has yet to happen in Martin’s books.
+After all, it’s the episode where Tyrion Lannister meets Daenerys Targaryen, an event that has yet to happen in Martin’s books — and which presaged season seven’s seemingly never-ending onslaught of dramatic reunions and first-time encounters.
 Elsewhere, Cersei gets arrested by the High Sparrow, while most of the other main characters remain stuck in their respective mid-season ruts.

 One of the show’s creepiest episodes, this mid-season outing begins Daenerys’s worst story line, her misadventures in Qarth.
 Nevertheless, it starts strong, with the nobles who rule the city appearing at its gates like weirdos out of a Tarsem Singh movie.
 Back in Westeros, the horror gets ratcheted up as Joffrey goes full Baratheon Psycho on a pair of unfortunate sex workers, while Melisandre gives birth to a shadow demon.

-A thematic turning point for the series, “Sons of the Harpy” introduces the titular Meereenese insurgency, its fanaticism matched by that of the reborn Faith Militant back in King’s Landing.
+A thematic turning point for the series, “Sons of the Harpy” introduces the titular Meereenese insurgency, its brutality in the name of its cause matched by that of the reborn Faith Militant back in King’s Landing.
 Meanwhile at the Wall, Melisandre and Stannis hash out their own religiously rooted issues with Jon Snow and poor Princess Shireen.
-Fundamentalism has been a primary concern ever since.
+Fundamentalism and fanaticism remained primary concerns for the rest of the series.

-The second-season finale contains three of its most feel-good moments, even if they all wind up being bittersweet: Dany’s mystical reunion with Drogo and the baby she lost, Sansa’s smile upon being released from her engagement to Joffrey, and Theon getting knocked unconscious by his own men.
+This finale contains three of season two’s most feel-good moments, even if they all wind up being bittersweet: Dany’s mystical reunion with Drogo and the baby she lost, Sansa’s smile upon being released from her engagement to Joffrey, and Theon getting knocked unconscious by his own men.
 None of it was built to last, but we’ll take it while we can.

 Or: The People v.
 Tyrion Lannister.
 The trial of the imp is the highlight here, with actor Peter Dinklage finally free to let loose his character’s rage against the society that scorned him and the family that framed him despite everything he’s done for them all.